spslater/bluesky-pds-docker/README.md

 ### Notes

-What's up with the `pdsadmin` command "variant", you ask?
+What's up with the `pdsadmin` command "variant" included in this repository, you ask?

 The [official implementation](https://github.com/bluesky-social/pds/blob/main/pdsadmin.sh) makes two assumptions that don't apply: